natgo/wt-wiki-scraper/wikitext-transpiled/ground/M24%20(Japan).md

 The tank offers a 75 mm M6 gun, which has a slower reload than the [[M4|Sherman]]'s 75 mm M3 gun but is otherwise the same.
 Its shells come in handy for certain tanks; they generally penetrate armour very well.
 It is rare to experience a ricochet or be to unable to penetrate any armour.

 Do not continuously shoot at a tank without backing up/moving.
 The vehicle's armour is very thin and will most likely be destroyed if it stays in one position and does not stop changing positions.
 Always try to get the first shot off in a head-on attack.
-Typically, the best shell to use is the M61 shell but it can also be beneficial to have M72 shells as well.
+Typically, the primary shell to use is the M61 APCBC-HE shell but it can also be beneficial to have M48 HE shells as well for soft targets.

 Another way to go around is to flank the enemy.
 If attacking with a more direct approach, keep hidden behind a building or boulder and pop out every now and then to take a shot at the enemy.
 Also, prioritize targets who are busy fighting others and cannot retaliate.
 Usually, after the first shot, it may disable their tank depending on what it is.
 Disabling the enemy tank's crew, tracks, engine, etc. allows for retaliation without the risk of any incoming enemy shells.